Apple OS X

 firewall software.

-Apple OS 10.2 and later includes a firewall program that blocks ports.
+Apple OS 10.2 and later includes a simple firewall program that blocks some ports.

 There are only a few anti-virus and firewall software programs